Yasser-R/v1-payment-api/source/includes/_fundingsources.md

 }
 ```

 Add a new ACH bank account as a funding source for the authenticated user.
 Once created, the funding source will need to be verified before it can be used.
-Two micro-deposits will be made, and their amounts must be verified using the [Verify API](#verify-a-funding-source) or manually by the user on [www.dwolla.com](https://www.dwolla.com/).
+Two micro-deposits will be made, and their amounts must be verified using the [Verify endpoint](#verify-a-funding-source) or manually by the user on [www.dwolla.com](https://www.dwolla.com/).

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `Funding` scope.</aside>